Sewer56/Heroes.Graphics.Essentials.ReloadedII/README.md

 #### Other Features

 - Uncapping 2P Framerate: *2P is no longer limited to 30FPS!*
 - Custom Window Styles: *Resizable & Borderless Windows*
 - High Aspect Ratio Crashfix: *Normally when running on very wide resolutions such as 5760x1080, the game would crash when loading a stage.
 Not anymore.*
 - Complete Launcher Replacement: *The configuration file for this mod replaces the game's settings file completely.*

-## How to Use
-**A.** Install Reloaded mods as usual.
-(Extract to mod directory)

-**B.** Enable mod and run the game.
-(This auto-generates the config files)

-**C.** Adjust configuration.
-(If necessary).